Card-Not-Present TransactionsWhy Do You Have to Pay Higher Fees for CNP Purchases?

 Learn more about marketplace selling

-Dropshipping could be another option, too.
+Dropshipping is another option.
 This lets you effectively white label products, and operate as a middleman between a buyer and another seller.
+You never have to worry about inventory, and it takes minimal effort and startup capital.

 Learn more about dropshipping